Dan Brown betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Dan Brown of England plays his tee shot on the 15th hole on day three of the Open de EspaÃ±a presented by Madrid 2025 at Club de Campo Villa de Madrid on October 11, 2025 in Madrid, Spain.
+(Stuart Franklin/Getty Images)

-Dan Brown has not competed in the Sony Open in Hawaii in the last five years.
+Dan Brown has not competed in this tournament in the last five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 in his return to this tournament.
+15-18 with his debut at the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii

-- This marks Brown's first time competing in the Sony Open in Hawaii in the past five years.
+- This is Brown's first time competing in the Sony Open in Hawaii in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.